kth-step/HolBA/README.md

 This will give a prompt starting with ">" that can be exited with Ctrl+d.

-Using the prompt, Definition 1 (p.
-6) can be inspected using:
+Using the prompt, Definition 1 can be inspected using:

 > symb_recordTheory.symb_matchstate_def;

-Theorem 1 (p.
-7):
+Theorem 1:

 > bir_symb_soundTheory.birs_symb_step_sound_thm;

-Definition 2 (p.
-7):
+Definition 2:

 > symb_recordTheory.symb_minimal_interpretation_def;